pksilen/vitja-service/README.md

 # Vitja service

 TODO
+-Can user defaultpaymentmethod, favoritesalesitemids and paymentmethods has default value
 - Can FollowedUser and followingUser not be readonly and have MaxArraySize
 - Change subEntitiesPath to subEntitiesJsonPath where relevant
 - MongoDb test Following/FolledUser functionality